redhat-openstack/website/source/documentation/package-building-overview.html.md

 * root.log
 * state.log

-If the error refers to dependencies, it will be placed in root.log.
+If the error refers to dependencies, it will be placed in **root.log**.
-Also some errors may occur in other files, especially in build.log.
+Also some errors may occur in other files, especially in **build.log**.

 ### Common package building issues
 * Missing dependency

-In a root.log file: \
+In a root.log file:
-*DEBUG util.py:444: No matching package to install: 'python3dist(xxx)' \
+*DEBUG util.py:444: No matching package to install: 'python3dist(xxx)'
 DEBUG util.py:444: Not all dependencies satisfied*

 **Solution:** The dependency is not tagged yet in our repo or not available.